andres-fr/secv-guis/README.md

 [![PyPI version](https://badge.fury.io/py/secv-guis.svg)](https://badge.fury.io/py/secv-guis) [![Build Status](https://travis-ci.org/andres-fr/secv-guis.svg?branch=master)](https://travis-ci.org/andres-fr/secv-guis) [![Documentation Status](https://readthedocs.org/projects/secv-guis/badge/?version=latest)](https://secv-guis.readthedocs.io/en/latest/?badge=latest)

+# SECV GUIs

+Repository hosting diverse Python3 Qt GUIs made at the Systems Engineering and Computer Vision Department @ Goethe University Frankfurt.

-# DEMOS:
+## DEMOS:

 ### Bimask App:

 This application allows the user to load, edit and save different annotations and pre-annotations for high-resolution images.
+Note that the GUI does **not** integrate the pre-annotation vision modules, it simply loads their results from the filesystem.
 For more details see the [instructions](secv_guis/bimask_app/instructions.txt)

 ![](assets/bimask_demo_1.gif)
 ![](assets/bimask_demo_2.gif)

-# Install and run:
+## Install and run:

 The recommended way is to install from PyPI via command line interface.
 Using a fresh environment, it would look like this: